C2SM/c2sm.github.io/docs/models/cosmo.md

 ```
 It provides information about how long all compute-PEs had to wait at the end of the simulation for all IO processors to finish writing data to disk.
 This timer should be as small as possible.

-### Zlib replacement for NetCDF compression
-Online compression, enabled with the `lcompress_netcdf=.true.` parameter, uses the slower Zlib by default.
-A speedup of a factor of two can be achieved by using Zlib_ng instead.
-The `+zlib_ng` variant for building COSMO is required in combination with the command `spack load cosmo@master%pgi cosmo_target=gpu +zlib_ng` before execution.
-Unfortunately, the convenient way of using RPATH for this feature is not possible.